 Among several cavity-assisted phenomena, self-organization of atoms into crystalline structures bound by photons is one of the most intriguing~\cite{Black:2003,Kruse:2003,Baumann2010Dicke,Arnold:2012,Brennecke:2013,Mottl:2012,Ritsch:2013,Landig:2016}.
-These experiments are realized in the regime where the internal structure of the scatterers is captured by their polarizability, and the energy they exchange with radiation is solely mechanical~\cite{Domokos:2003}.
+These experiments are realized in Fabry-P{\'e}rot cavities in the regime where the internal structure of the scatterers is captured by their polarizability, and the energy they exchange with radiation is solely mechanical~\cite{Domokos:2003}.
+An illustrative example is shown in Fig.~\ref{fig:1}(a).
 Several effective theoretical models have been proposed for describing the resulting dynamics~\cite{Domokos:2003,Maschler:2005,Ritsch:2013,Schuetz:2013,Piazza:2013,Mivehvar2021Cavity}.
-These models are derived starting from the minimal-coupling Hamiltonian in the electric dipole approximation, where spontaneous emission and cavity decay are described by a Born-Markov master equation, and systematically lead to a master equation in which the cavity field directly couples to the atoms' external degrees of freedom~\cite{Domokos:2001,Domokos:2003,Schuetz:2013,Ritsch:2013}.
-We dub this master equation {\it optomechanical}, extending to the microscopic realm a term typically used in the mesoscopic regime~\cite{Aspelmeyer:2014} (see Fig.~\ref{fig:1}(b) for a concept).
+These models are derived starting from the minimal-coupling Hamiltonian in the electric dipole approximation, where spontaneous emission and cavity decay are described by a Born-Markov master equation, and systematically lead to a master equation in which the cavity field directly couples to the particles' external degrees of freedom~\cite{Domokos:2001,Domokos:2003,Schuetz:2013,Ritsch:2013}, as sketched in Fig.~\ref{fig:1}(b) for the setup of subplot (a).
+We dub this master equation {\it optomechanical}, extending to the microscopic realm a term typically used in the mesoscopic regime~\cite{Aspelmeyer:2014}.